Vienna U-Bahn: U/U11/U2 class

-From 1987 SGP supplied with the type U1 (later referred to as U11), a second generation, which looks like its predecessor outwardly.
-The technical equipment has been further developed and includes water-cooled three-phase motors, brakes with energy recovery and modernized emergency braking and safety equipment.
-In the years 2000 to 2010 trains of the later type series of the type U were rebuilt and equipped with new three-phase motors, which should extend their life for another 20 years.
-The converted trains are called Type U2.
-These vehicles operate on the lines U2 and U3.
+Starting in 1987, SGP built the type U11 (prototype models known as U1, later renamed to avoid confusion with the line U1), the second generation that resembles its predecessor.
+However, the technical equipment was further developed and includes water-cooled three-phase motors, regenerative braking, and modernized emergency braking and safety equipment.
+They operate on lines U1, U4, and occasionally U3.

+Between 2000 and 2010, the newer half of the type U series were rebuilt and equipped with new three-phase motors, extending their service life by another 20 years.
+The converted trains are called type U2 and operate on line U3.
+The older U1 cars were all retired by 2017.